clavidk/qlay-main/README.md

 1. copy repo
 2. execute `npm run scrape`

-## Scraping To-dos
-- [ ] Don't include LABs and Books links
-- [ ] For APJs, extract only the question portion from intro & remove commentary

 ## Changelog
 **2023-03-20**: Initial push to repo.
 Have test guardrails in place.
 Namely:
 1. `if (nextLink && pageCounter < 1)` - pulls links only from init URL